alexandru/scala-best-practices/sections/2-language-rules.md

 As a side-effect, this also decreases compilation times, as whenever `sayHelloRunnable` changes implementation, it also changes the signature so everything that depends on it must be recompiled.

+### 2.17.
+SHOULD NOT define case classes nested in other classes

+It is tempting, but you should almost never define nested case classes inside another object/class because it messes with Java's serialization.
+The reason is that when you serialize a case class it closes over the "this" pointer and serializes the whole object, which if you are putting in your App object means for every instance of a case class you serialize the whole world.

+And the thing with case classes specifically is that:

+1. one expects a case class to be immutable (a value, a fact) and hence
+2. one expects a case class to be easily serializable

+Prefer flat hierachies.